Unlike some charities, all roles in the PTA are volunteer roles, no one is paid. All money raised goes into the school.

 Chair of PTA

 We got involved very early on with the PTA!
 In fact in the summer before my daughter joined reception we helped man the “hook the duck” stall at the summer fair!
-I was keen to see the school in action, and let my daughter Megan meet a few pupils and get a feel for the school before she started.
-She’s now in Year 2 and loves school!
+I was keen to see the school in action, and let my daughter meet a few pupils and get a feel for the school before she started.
+She’s now in Year 5 and still loves helping me at PTA events (especially the ones that have biscuits!)

-I feel very lucky that my daughter got a place at St Andrews as I feel it’s the best school for my children.
-My son Lucas has joined reception in September 2021 and is loving it.
+I feel very lucky that my children got a place at St Andrews as I feel it’s the very best school for them.
+My son is now in year 3, time flies!

-I’ve helped and done a few “new to you” uniform sales and I organised the Christmas PTA raffle.
+I’ve helped with many events over the last 6 years including the quiz nights, “new to you” uniform sales and I organise the online PTA raffles.
 The PTA volunteers are a lovely friendly and welcoming bunch all wanting the best for our children and the children at the school.
-Being a Christmas elf helping the children choose and wrap presents has been a highlight so far!
+Being a Christmas elf helping the children choose and wrap presents has been a big highlight so far! it’s really nice being able to make a difference, the school really needs extra funds and it’s great being able to help Mrs Thomas and her team with extra funding.

 I’d urge anyone to get involved as it directly helps YOUR child as well as the other school children!
 Also the more people involved the less we all have to do!
 It’s a real team effort.